Crowdsourced Testing Guide with Best Crowd Testing Companies

 image source

-The most famous and common example of Outsourcing is BPO (Business Process Outsourcing).
+The most famous and common example of outsourcing is BPO (Business Process Outsourcing).
 BPO includes call centre, internet outsourcing, human resource outsourcing, etc.

-Let’s look at the below diagram which explains the major differences which are applicable for Crowdsourced testing and outsource testing QA:
+Let’s look at the diagram below which explains the major differences which are applicable for Crowdsourced testing and outsource testing QA

 Difference Crowd Sourcing and Outsourcing

-Crowdsource Testing: How does it work
+Crowdsource Testing: How it works

 The work of the client is to enlist all requirements, including device configuration required for the testing project as well as the necessary skill set of the testers suitable for that particular project.
-The testers complete their profile providing all necessary information along with their experience, skill set, availability of devices, background, qualifications, etc. Sometimes, few companies take a trial test or assessment of the testers to determine if they are suitable for the particular project on the basis of their skill.
+Testers complete their profile by providing all necessary information along with their experience, skill set, availability of devices, background, qualifications, etc. Sometimes, few companies take a trial test or assessment of the testers to determine if they are suitable for the particular project on the basis of their skill.

-5 Phases Process
+5 Phase Process

 5 Phases Process in Crowdsourced Testing